 Britain’s opposition Conservatives gained a mid-term parliamentary seat from the ruling Labour Party on Friday for the first time in 30 years, making them favourites to win the next general election.

 The drubbing for Prime Minister Gordon Brown’s party came after disastrous results in May 1 local council elections and consistently bad opinion poll ratings, turning the Conservatives into credible challengers after 11 years in opposition.

-“This is not a sign that the next election is lost, but it is a sign the Conservatives are able now to win the next election in a way that they weren’t before,” said Philip Cowley, politics professor at Nottingham University in England.
+“This is not a sign that the next election is lost, but it is a sign the Conservatives are able now to win the next election in a way that they weren’t before,” said Philip Cowley, politics professor at

 “Things are pointing in a very bad direction for Labour.”

 Even a last-minute 2.7 billion pound tax cut announced ahead of the poll, intended to undo a botched tax reform, failed to win support for the government.

 The Conservatives overturned a Labour majority of 7,000 to win the seat for the northern town of

 The incumbent, who died last month, had held the seat for Labour for 34 years.
 It was the first time the Conservatives had taken a seat from Labour in a mid-term vote since 1978, the year before Margaret Thatcher swept them to office.

 “Thousands of people who haven’t voted Conservative before decided to come out and support us,” Conservative leader David Cameron said on the streets of the town alongside his victorious candidate, Edward Timpson.

 “For Labour it was the end of being the party of aspiration.
 It was the end of being the party of opportunity.
 It was the end of New Labour here on the streets of